-- 1) Share personal data about parents and/or alumni, if applicable and as appropriate, with organisations set up to help establish and maintain relationships with the College community. - 2) Contact parents and/or alumni by post and email in order to promote and raise funds for the College and, where appropriate, other worthy causes; - 3) Should an individual wish to limit or object to any such use, or would like further information about them, they should please contact the Head in writing.
-An individual always has the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
-However, the College is nonetheless likely to retain some of their details (not least to ensure that no more communications are sent to that particular address, email or telephone number).
+- 1) Share personal data about parents and/or alumni, if applicable and as appropriate, with organisations set up to help establish and maintain relationships with the College community. - 2) Contact parents and/or alumni by post and email in order to promote and raise funds for the College and, where appropriate, other worthy causes.